 What is a context window and why does it matter?

 A context window is the maximum amount of text (in tokens) an AI model can process in a single request.
-Models with larger context windows (like Gemini 1.5 Pro with 2M tokens) can analyze entire documents or long conversations without truncation.
-However, using more context increases costs, so choose a model with an appropriate context window for your needs.
+Larger context windows can help with long documents or extended conversations, but using more context increases costs, so choose a model with an appropriate context window for your workload.

 How can I reduce my AI API costs?